For a better view on Central Bank of The Bahamas, Update Your Browser.

 How will the Central Bank Support the Development of APs?

-Participants in the programme will be eligible to engage in relevant local and international training workshops/seminars.
-In addition to a supervisor/mentor, APs will also have access to a cadre of highly trained professionals to assist them in their development, through presentations and meetings, as well as ongoing guidance and support of the HR Department.
+Participants in the programme are eligible to engage in relevant local and international training workshops/seminars.
+In addition to a supervisor/mentor, APs also have access to a cadre of highly trained professionals to assist them in their development, through presentations and meetings with, as well as ongoing guidance and support of the HR Department.

 Is there any flexibility when it comes to the Age Limit for the Programme?

-Yes, it may be possible to extend the age limit beyond 23 years; however, this would only occur in exceptional cases, such as if a candidate is working towards a Master’s degree in an area, which is relevant for the programme.
+Yes, it may be possible to extend the age limit beyond 25 years; however this would only occur in exceptional cases, such as if a candidate is working towards a Master’s degree in an area which is relevant for the programme.

 Please visit the Bank’s website at: www.centralbankbahamas.com/careers for a listing of the documents which should be submitted for the CBAP.